kPerikou/LabAssignments-SEiP-2020/README.md

 The sub-module its the one which generates the histogram.
 In order to accomplish this is using the [JFreeChart](https://mvnrepository.com/artifact/org.jfree/jfreechart) library.

-In order to build all modules execute these command in the repository root directory:
+In order to build all modules execute these command in the repository `seip2020_practical_assignments` directory:

 ```
 mvn package